 'N', you will be happy to know, is nothing more complex than a hatless 'H'.

-The challenge with 'O' as in any calligraphy alphabet, gothic or otherwise, is to get the curves balanced so that the overall aspect is smoothly round rather than eggy or squished on one side.
+The challenge with 'O' as in any calligraphy alphabet, gothic or otherwise, is to get the curves balanced so that the overall aspect is smoothly round and upright, rather than eggy or tipsy or squished on one side.

 'P', as you see, begins like a B but the stem goes below the line so you get a nice large brash bowl.